kunle123-ui/kunle/Accounts-&-Permissions.md

   * [4.1 Default Account Configuration (Single-Sig)](#41-default-account-configuration-single-sig)
   * [4.2 Multi-sig Account & Custom Permissions](#42-multi-sig-account--custom-permissions)

-An **account** is human readable identifier that is stored on the blockchain.
-Every transaction has it's permissions evaluated under the configured authority of an account.
-Each named permission has a threshold that must be met for a transactions signed under that authority to be considered valid.
+An **account** is a human-readable identifier that is stored on the blockchain.
+Every transaction has its permissions evaluated under the configured authority of an account.
+Each named permission has a threshold that must be met for a transaction signed under that authority to be considered valid.
 Transactions are signed by utilizing a **client** that has a loaded and unlocked wallet.
 A wallet is software that protects and makes use of your keys.
 These keys may or maybe not be permissioned to an account authority on the blockchain.

 ## 1. Wallets

-Wallets are clients that store keys that may or may not be associated to the permissions of one or more accounts.
-Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a highly entropied password.
+Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
+Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.
 The EOSIO/eos repository comes bundled with a command line interface client called `eosc` that includes a wallet as part of its functionality.

 ## 2. Accounts

-An account is a human readable name that is stored on the blockchain.
+An account is a human-readable name that is stored on the blockchain.
 It can be owned by an individual or group of individuals depending on permissions configuration.
 An account is required to transfer or otherwise push a transaction to the blockchain.

 ## 3. Authorities and Permissions